-Ensure that the DeepMind 12 is an active input and output in your DAW / Application MIDI setup.
+Ensure that the DeepMind 12D is an active input and output in your DAW / Application MIDI setup.

-Ensure that your DAW is setup to receive MIDI on the same channel as the DeepMind 12 Transmit channel.
+Ensure that your DAW is setup to receive MIDI on the same channel as the DeepMind 12D Transmit channel.

-Recording, editing and playback of Note data such as Note number, Velocity, Note Length etc, should be possible in most applications.
+Recording, editing and playback of Note data such as Note number, Velocity, Note Length etc, of your external MIDI keyboard/controller, should be possible in most applications.

-Recording, editing and playback of MIDI CC data such as Aftertouch, Pitch Bend, Mod Wheel or any of the faders should be possible in most applications.
+Recording, editing and playback of MIDI CC data such as Aftertouch, Pitch Bend, Mod Wheel of your external MIDI keyboard/controller, or any of the DeepMind 12D faders should be possible in most applications.